(Updated October 26, 2021)

 You are not permitted to use or distribute any of the Website Content in a manner of direct or indirect competition.

 Accuracy of Information; Disclaimers; Links to Third Party Websites

 We offer the materials and information on the Website solely as an informational service.

 Disclosure of Material Connection: Some of the links on this website are “affiliate links.”
 This means if you click on the link and purchase the item, we may receive an affiliate commission.
+As an Amazon Associate I earn from qualifying purchases.
 Regardless, we only recommend products or services we use personally and believe will add value to our readers.
 We are disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”

 Survival of Provisions

 Connie Albers operates the http://www.conniealbers.com website (the “Service”).

 This page informs you of our policies regarding the collection, use, and disclosure of personal data when you use our Service and the choices you have associated with that data.

 Information Collection And Use